-Oleochemicals is one of the best substitutes for petrochemicals, and is being widely applied in several industries across the globe.
+Oleochemicals is one of the best substitutes for petrochemicals and is being widely applied in several industries across the globe.
 Derived from animal and plant fats, these chemicals and its derivatives have gained popularity due to its performance, functional efficiency, and sustainability.
-Especially in America, the growing demand for oleochemicals has has led industry experts to believe in a decade the country’s dependence on petrochemicals will reduce significantly.
+Especially in America, the growing demand for oleochemicals has led industry experts to believe in a decade the country’s dependence on petrochemicals will reduce significantly.

-Almost all the modern industries are heavily dependent on petroleum and allied products.
-Petrochemicals are extensively used for fuel production, plastic industry, medical sector, and fertilizers.
+Almost all modern industries are heavily dependent on petroleum and allied products.
+Petrochemicals are extensively used for fuel production, plastic industry, the medical sector, and fertilizers.
 Critics are against the use of petrochemicals because when released into the ground, air, and water it can have adverse effects on the environment and human life.

 Petrochemicals tend to get absorbed easily into the skin, resulting in allergies, hormonal disorders, asthma, and congenital disabilities.
 One such petrochemical which is under the scanner is bisphenol A (BPA).
 Used in many plastic-based products, especially baby bottles, BPA can disturb the hormonal balance and affect the normal growth of the child.